Draft Specification - CTAB

 |feedback| |**|**|*|*|

-The full set of rules for the Raw Format are given in the expandable menu below.
+The full set of rules for the Raw Format

 The Raw Format Rules

-1. The first and last | is optional, but this must be consistent throughout the CTAB
+is optional, but this must be consistent throughout the CTAB - Whitespaces bordering

-2. Whitespaces bordering | characters and tabs will be ignored (so spaces in between words will be retained)
+characters and tabs will be ignored (so spaces in between words will be retained) - The first line must include the meta field

-4. The first line must contain header content
+- The first line must contain

-5. Numbers are not permitted in the contributions section.
-This is because this is less human-readable. * characters are the only permitted symbol, and their number should reflect the contribution-level.
+characters are the only permitted symbol, and their number should reflect the contribution-level.

 # The journal-specific config format

-While having one rigid set of possible categories would be best for universality, it would be challenging to draw up such a set for the wide range of journals out there.
+would be best for universality, it would be challenging to draw up such a set for the wide range of journals out there.
 Each journal can therefore build their own format.

-While each journal can draw up their own format, they will be strongly encouraged to pick from a curated list of categories in the journal config section.
-This will avoid duplicate categories such as programming, coding or, machine learning, ai, artificial intelligence.
+While each journal can draw up their own format, they will be strongly encouraged to pick from a curated list of categories

 For more details on the journal-specific config format, see the For Journals section.